binocarlos/quarry/docs/notes.md

 Each instruction is one of:

+ * BUILD - create an image from a dockerfile
  * ENSURE - boot a container unless it is already booted
  * DEPLOY - list the currently running containers - boot news ones then stop old ones
  * SCALE - add/remove processes for a node